Maine Traditional Karate: Active Black Belts

 Maine Traditional Karate: Inactive Black Belts

 We are extremely proud of the accomplishments of all of our students.
 Life is ever changing, and sometimes even our most advanced students need to take a break from training for things such as relocation, going to college, changes in schedule or simply making time for other pursuits.
 They are dear to our hearts and their legacy is recognized here.
-We hope to someday see them training by our side again!
+It is our hope to someday see them training by our side again!

 Sempai Lauren Grant